June 22, 2018 How to Unlock Health Information for Patients Through Visual Search

-In the past few years, omnichannel experiences have come in handy to blend physical and digital worlds in order to expand information on products and provide patients and consumers with the right sense of safety and trust.
+In the past few years, omnichannel experiences have come in handy to blend physical and digital worlds in order to expand the information on products and provide patients and consumers with the right sense of safety and trust.

 Pharmaceutical or health product packagings need to respond to consumer demands and convey trust by detailing ingredients, guidelines, and possible side-effects.
-However, most importantly, they need to adhere to several strict regulations established by the stated or other regulation bodies (for example, EU institutions).
+However, most importantly, they need to adhere to several strict regulations established by the stated or other regulatory bodies (for example, EU institutions).

 This is one of the cases where creating a multichannel experience on top of the product has traditionally been challenging, as it is not possible to include any special markers such as QR codes on the packaging to trigger digital content.
 This would alter the layout and design of the packaging and would breach regulatory requirements.

-Visual search in healthcare and pharma
+Visual search for healthcare and pharma

 At this stage, one might wonder how visual search fits in a pharmaceutical or healthcare context.
 We have seen product recognition being adopted in all fields of retail.